lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 My analysis indicates that casual users significantly increase their rides on weekends, with Saturday being their peak day.
 In contrast, members demonstrate a stronger preference for riding during weekdays, with Wednesdays being the most active day for this group.
 These patterns highlight the differing motivations and riding behaviors between casual users and members, suggesting that casual riders may be engaging in leisure activities, while members likely use rides for commuting or other weekday purposes.

-f) Furthermore, I will also examine how ride patterns vary by hour of the day.
+f) Now, I will also examine how ride patterns vary by hour of the day.
 Analyzing the timing of rides can provide valuable insights into user behavior, revealing peak usage times and identifying trends related to commuting, leisure, or other activities.
 ```SQL
 SELECT COUNT(Ride_Id) AS Rides,
 Hour_Started,